-- 5.1 IBC Review Functions: The IBC functions to review research involving biological agents, including select agents, and DURC, serving as the University's IRE.
-The IBC also reviews recombinant or synthetic nucleic acid molecule research conducted at or sponsored by Saint Louis University for compliance with the NIH Guidelines, and approves those research projects that are found to conform to the NIH Guidelines.
-The review shall include: - A. Independent assessment of the biosafety containment levels required by the BMBL and/or NIH Guidelines, as applicable. - B. Assessment of the facilities, procedures, practices, and training and expertise of personnel involved in research involving biological agents and/or recombinant or synthetic nucleic acid molecule research. - C. For human gene transfer: - Ensuring that all aspects of Appendix M of the NIH Guidelines (Points to Consider in the Design and Submission of Protocols for the Transfer of Recombinant or Synthetic Nucleic Acid Molecules into One or More Human Research Participants) have been appropriately addressed by the PI. - 2.
-Ensuring that no research participant is enrolled in a human gene transfer experiment until the RAC review process has been completed, IBC approval has been obtained, and Institutional Review Board (IRB) approval has been obtained, and all applicable regulatory authorizations have been obtained. - 3.
-For human gene transfer protocols selected for public RAC review and discussion, consideration of the issues raised and recommendations made as a result of this review and consideration of the PI's response to the RAC recommendations. - 4.
-Ensuring that final IBC approval is granted only after the RAC review process has been completed. - 5.
-Ensuring compliance with all surveillance, data reporting, and adverse event reporting requirements set forth in the NIH Guidelines. - D. Notifying the PI of the results of the IBC's review and approval. - E. Periodically reviewing biohazard and recombinant or synthetic nucleic acid molecule research conducted at the University to ensure compliance with OSHA requirements, select agent regulations, the NIH Guidelines, and all other applicable safety standards and guidelines. - F. Adopting emergency plans covering accidental spills and personnel contamination resulting from biohazards and recombinant or synthetic nucleic acid molecule research. - G. Reporting any significant problems with or violations of the NIH Guidelines and any significant research-related accidents or illnesses to the appropriate institutional official and NIH/OBA within 30 days, unless the IBC determines that a report has already been filed by the PI.

-- 5.2 IBC Review Decisions: The IBC can make four types of decisions regarding a submitted protocol: 1) full approval, 2) contingent approval, 3) tabled, and 4) disapproval.
-The committee will return protocols to the PI when they are either contingently approved or deferred, along with suggestions for revision and/or requests to incorporate additional information or safeguards.
-(See Section 8.12 of these procedures for additional details regarding IBC approvals and other actions following review of IBC research application protocols.)
-If returned for revision, the PI may request, in writing, a review of points with which he/she disagrees, and a meeting between the PI and the IBC may be scheduled. - 5.3 Institutional Review Entity (IRE) DURC Review Functions: In its role as the "Institutional Review Entity" (IRE), the IBC reviews applicable research, consistent with the expectations delineated in the current "United States Policy of Institutional Oversight of Life Sciences Dual Use Research of Concern".
+- 5.1 IBC Review Functions: The IBC functions to review research involving biological agents and toxins, including select agents, DURC and PEPP, serving as the University's IRE.
+The IBC also reviews recombinant or synthetic nucleic acid molecule research conducted at or sponsored by Saint Louis University for compliance with the NIH Guidelines and approves those research projects that are found to conform to the NIH Guidelines.
+The review shall include: - A. Independent assessment of the biosafety containment levels required by the BMBL and/or NIH Guidelines, as applicable. - B. Assessment of the facilities, procedures, practices, and training and expertise of personnel involved in research involving biological agents and/or recombinant or synthetic nucleic acid molecule research. - C. Notifying the PI of the results of the IBC's review and approval. - D. Periodically reviewing biohazard and recombinant or synthetic nucleic acid molecule research conducted at the University to ensure compliance with OSHA requirements, select agent regulations, the NIH Guidelines, and all other applicable safety standards and guidelines.
+These are commonly referred to as the annual Continuing Review (CR) and are supplemented with a recent laboratory biosafety inspection performed by the IBC Manager, ABSO and/or the BSO, depending on risk group and containment level. - E. Adopting emergency plans covering accidental spills and personnel contamination resulting from biohazards and recombinant or synthetic nucleic acid molecule research. - F. Reporting any significant problems with or violations of the NIH Guidelines and any significant research-related accidents or illnesses to the appropriate institutional official and NIH/OSP within 30 days, unless the IBC determines that a report has already been filed by the PI. - G. Referring PIs to the Chemical Hygiene Officer for oversight of hazardous chemicals, the Radiation Safety Officer for oversight of radioactive materials, and to the IACUC Manager and Veterinarian for issues related to animal science. - 5.2 IBC Review Decisions: The IBC can make four types of decisions regarding a submitted protocol: 1) full approval, 2) contingent approval, 3) tabled, and 4) disapproval.
+In rare circumstances the IBC may, in consultation with the SLU Vice President for Research, request the PI to withdraw an IBC application or protocol.
+The committee will return protocols to the PI when they are either contingently approved or tabled, along with IBC review comments and/or requests to incorporate additional information or safeguards.
+(See Section 8.15 of these procedures for additional details regarding IBC approvals and other actions following review of IBC research application protocols.)
+If returned for revision, the PI may request in their response a review of points with which he/she disagrees, and a meeting between the PI and the IBC may be scheduled. - 5.3 Institutional Review Entity (IRE) DURC and PEPP Review Functions: In its role as the "Institutional Review Entity" (IRE), the IBC reviews applicable research, consistent with the expectations delineated in the "United States Government Policy for Oversight of Dual Use Research of Concern and Pathogens with Enhanced Pandemic Potential".
 In as much as practical, the IRE meetings and discussions will occur separate from the IBC meetings and discussions, though both meetings may be held sequentially.
 IRE meeting minutes will be recorded separate from the IBC meeting minutes.
 (See Section 11.0 for details.)